inciadymn/PlayerManagement/README.md

 # PlayerManagement
-This project is a project that you can manage the players and teams with web services developed with .Net 8.
+This project is that you can manage the players and teams which is developed with .Net 8.

 ## Tech

 - .Net 8.0
+- MSSQL
-- MS-SQL
+- Entity Framework

 ## About Architecture